dl6nm/printfactory/README.md

-# print-factory
+# printfactory

-`print-factory` is a package, primarily for printing PDF files to a physical printer.
+`printfactory` is a package, primarily for printing PDF files to a physical printer.

 [comment]: <> ([![Badges @ Shields IO][shield-badges]][shields])
 [comment]: <> ([![Version?][shield-version]][shields])